steveseguin/social_stream/ai.md

 ![image](https://github.com/user-attachments/assets/065d69a6-2773-4ddd-a290-1b57660955af)

 This allows us to access Ollama from our Social Stream Ninja extension.
-If you want to use it via the dock.html page, with custom.s commands, you may need to host Ollama behind a reverse proxy service.
+If you want to use it via the dock.html page, with custom.js commands, you may need to host Ollama behind a reverse proxy service.
 Refer to their documentation for info on this.

 ## Using